anfraz7/anfraz7.github.io/_pages/summerresearch.md

 - Does the program state a focus on certain demographics?
 For example, some REUs I applied to clearly made an effort to promote women in physics which led to some great experiences in female-dominated spaces that I wouldn't otherwise have had.
 But, they might not be the right program to apply to if you don't fit the demographic.

 ## essays

+REU essays are a very different beast from college essays.
+Your essays are your space to show the reader that you have the qualities needed to excel in a 10-week research project.
+That can include creativity, organization, self-motivation, etc. You can show this through discussion of previous research, class or personal projects, jobs, or other experiences.

+Every REU will have a slightly different essay prompt, but I found that I could normally keep the same core essay and swap out certain sections for different REUs.
+In my opinion, these are some crucial elements that you should include in your essay:

+- Specific research groups you are interested in: almost all REUs will have a list of professors with possible research projects for an REU student on their website.
+These are there for a reason.
+The REUs want to see that you have done your research into their program, and are applying to specific professors for a reason.
+Many programs will then send your application to the professors that you listed on your essay, and then those professors will choose who they want to admit--I know this was the case for my Vanderbilt and Penn State REUs.
+- Explanation of why this REU will fit into your career goals.
+A professor generally doesn't decide to take an REU student because they want you to get a lot of research done; training an REU student requires a lot of investment from a research group and 10 weeks isn't a lot of time to get significant research output!
+Instead, professors often target students that have specific career goals that will motivate them to use the REU as a launching pad to a bigger career.
+In other words, professors want to help motivated students build careers.
+In particular, if you want a PhD, say that!
+Many REU-type programs are specifically targeted to help students prepare for grad school.

+These are some elements that I included in all my essays, but that could be done differently:

+- Introduction: in a few sentences, what areas of research are you interested in and why?
+Keep it you-specific, focusing on how your personal academic experiences have led you to these research interests.
+- Paragraph explaining the skills that I learned from previous research/other experience, and how those relate directly to my suitability for that REU.

 Vanderbilt University (summer after freshman year):